miroslavmyrha/chess-bot/README.md

 ### 1. First of all, it need to start the game.

-Fixed wiewport sets to: cy.viewport(1000, 660)
+Fixed viewport sets to: cy.viewport(1000, 660)

 There are also several settings available to change in /fixtures folder as:

-- langageMutations.json
+- languageMutations.json
 - playerLevel.json
 - stockFishDepth.json